TechnitiumSoftware/DnsServer/APIDOCS.md

 - `secondaryNodeIpAddresses`: A comma separated list of IP addresses of this DNS server that will be accessible by all other DNS Server nodes in the Cluster.
 - `primaryNodeUrl`: The web service HTTPS URL of the Primary node in the Cluster.
 - `primaryNodeIpAddress` (optional): The IP address of the Primary node in the Cluster.
 When unspecified, domain name in the Primary node URL will be resolved and used.
 - `ignoreCertificateErrors` (optional): Set to `true` only when you know that the Primary node web service is using a self-signed TLS certificate and is reachable on a private network.
+The value is persisted as the Cluster-wide default and continues to apply to subsequent heartbeat and config-refresh calls between nodes.
+It can be toggled later via the `Set Cluster Options` API once all nodes use PKI-trusted certificates.
 - `primaryNodeUsername`: The username of an administrator on the Primary node in the Cluster.
 - `primaryNodePassword`: The password of the administrator user specified above.
 - `primaryNodeTotp` (optional): The the 6-digit code you see in your authenticator app for the administrator user specified above.
 Only to be used if the user has 2FA enabled.